 1A.
-OVERVIEW:
+OVERVIEW

-Lupin Digital Health Limited (the 'Company') was incorporated under the Companies Act, 2013 (the "Act"), on 21st May, 2021 having CIN U74999MH2021PLC360783.
-The Company is a Wholly Owned Subsidiary of Lupin Limited (the "Holding Company").
+Lupin Digital Health Limited ('the Company') was incorporated under the Companies Act, 2013 on May 21, 2021 having CIN U74999MH2021PLC360783.

-Lupin Digital Health Limited is in the business of providing healthcare services in the digital space.
+The Company is engaged in the business of providing healthcare services in the digital space.
 It has been incorporated with the intent of setting up a digital therapeutics platform for doctor and patients focusing on the chronic therapy areas.
-The platform will use smart, connected solutions to improve clinical outcomes and deliver superior value to both patients and doctor a) Basis of accounting and preparation of Financial Statements:
+The platform uses smart, connected solutions to improve clinical outcomes and deliver superior value to patients and doctor.
+These Financial Statements were authorized for issue by the Company's Board of Directors on May 13, 2025.

+The Company is a wholly owned subsidiary of Lupin Limited ('the Holding Company).
 The Company is a public limited company incorporated and domiciled in India.
-The address of its registered office is Kalpataru Inspire, 3rd floor, Western Express Highway, Santacruz (East), Mumbai 400055.
+The address of its registered office is Kalpataru Inspire, 3rd floor, Western Express Highway, Santacruz (East), Mumbai 400 055.

 1B.
-MATERIAL ACCOUNTING POLICIES:
+MATERIAL ACCOUNTING POLICIES